O Visa Status

 - Membership in associations in the field requires outstanding achievements of their members, as judged by recognized experts in the area.

 - Evidence of authorship of scholarly articles in the field, professional journals, or other major media.

 - Published material about the applicant's work in professional or major trade publications or major media.

 - Evidence of participation on a panel, or individually, as the judge of the work of others in the field.

 - Evidence in the form of 5 or 6 letters from prominent colleagues who can confirm the applicant's original scientific or scholarly contributions of major significance to the field.
 The case is strengthened by letters from outside of the Idaho State community and outside the U.S.

-- Evidence of employment in a critical or essential capacity for organizations and establishments that have a distinguished reputation.
+- Evidence of employment in a critical or essential capacity for organizations and establishments with a distinguished reputation.